STA198F2021/website/content/home/timetable.md

 weight = 20  # Order that this section will appear.

 title = "Timetable"
-subtitle = "Videos released on Mondays, code alongs on Thursdays, workshops on Fridays.
-Access official course information [here](http://www.drps.ed.ac.uk/20-21/dpt/cxmath08077.htm)."
+subtitle = "Code along labs on Mondays; classes on Wednesdays and Fridays; office hours Tuesdays, Wednesdays, and Thursdays; labs due Wednesdays; homework due Fridays."

 # Showcase important course info at a glance.
 #